algorandfoundation/algokit-utils-ts/docs/capabilities/app-client.md

 - `program: string[]` - The TEAL program split by line
 - `teal_line: number` - The line number in the TEAL program that triggered the error

-Note: This information will only show if the Application Client has a source map.
+Note: This information will only show if the app client / app factory has a source map.
 This will occur if:

 - You have called `create`, `update` or `deploy`
-- You have called `importSourceMaps(sourceMaps)` and provided the source maps (which you can get by calling `exportSourceMaps()` after calling `create`, `update` or `deploy` and it returns a serialisable value)
+- You have called `importSourceMaps(sourceMaps)` and provided the source maps (which you can get by calling `exportSourceMaps()` after variously calling `create`, `update`, or `deploy` and it returns a serialisable value)
+- You had source maps present in an app factory and then used it to [create an app client](#dynamically-creating-clients-for-a-given-app-spec) (they are automatically passed through)

 If you want to go a step further and automatically issue a [simulated transaction](https://algorand.github.io/js-algorand-sdk/classes/modelsv2.SimulateTransactionResult.html) and get trace information when there is an error when an ABI method is called you can turn on debug mode: